samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Northern Flanaess Adventures

-The cold north is an ideal location for a campaign featuring themes of [sword-and-sorcery fantasy](/sources/dmg-2024/creating-campaigns#SwordandSorcery) (see “[Flavors of Fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy)” in this chapter).
+The cold north is an ideal location for a campaign featuring themes of [sword-and-sorcery fantasy](/sources/dmg-2024/creating-campaigns#SwordandSorcery) (see "[Flavors of Fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy)" in this chapter).
 The peoples of the Northern Flanaess battle giants, dragons, and other horrific monsters in equally dangerous environments, while remaining suspicious of the decadence of the cities and nations of the south.

 ### Old Keoland